rapidsai/cudf/docs/cudf/source/cudf_pandas/how-it-works.md

 ## Understanding Performance

-When using cuDF’s pandas accelerator mode, operations execute on the GPU where possible and on the CPU otherwise, synchronizing under the hood as needed.
+Because some operations in a workflow may run on the CPU, cuDF provides unique profiling tools to help understand performance specifically designed for pandas accelerator mode.

-As a result, it’s possible a workflow will run some operations on the GPU and some on the CPU, depending on the specific details.
+The function profiler gives visibility into which operations used the GPU or CPU, how many times each operation was executed, how much time each operation took, and the total time elapsed.
+It also provides a quick-link to file a Github issue to start a discussion about potential additional functionality based on the output of your profile.

-cuDF Pandas Accelerator Mode provides a profiling utility to help understand performance and provide visibility into which operations used the GPU or the CPU.
+When using cudf.pandas in a Jupyter Notebook, the function profiler can be used with the `%%cudf.pandas.profile` magic:

 ```python